 Italian flours are graded based on their ash content, or how much of the full wheat kernel is in the flour.
 To determine the ash content, a test sample of the flour is burnt in a lab and the ash that remains is measured.
 When more of the whole wheat grain is used to make the flour, more ash will be left behind.
 The more ash that is left behind, the higher the ash content of the flour.

-Based on the most recent laws governing flour, the table below shows how the different types of soft wheat flour are classified and how they compare to flours from the US.
+Based on the most recent laws governing flour, the table below shows how the different types of Italian flours are classified and how they compare to flours from the US.

 |Flour Product (Italy)||Humidity||Ash (Min.)||Ash (Max.)||Protein||Flour Product (USA)|